 She is currently the Senior Editor of Ten Speed Press' upcoming World Food book series and working on her second novel.
-She lives in Brooklyn.
-You can follow her street photography and very occasional wisecracks on Twitter.
+She lives in Brooklyn and is represented by Soumeya Roberts at HSG Agency.

 What readers on Amazon and Goodreads